mitre/aloha-water-treatment/README.md

 # Aloha Water Treatment Simulator

 A simplified simulation of a water treatment plant with Modbus and BACnet process control.
-Designed to serve as a target for MITRE Caldera for OT.
+Designed to serve as a target for Caldera for OT.

 ![Aloha Water Treatment HMI](assets/display.png)